trynthink/scout/docs/analysis_approach.rst

    * Is the ECM a service add-on or replacement?

-      * ECMs may either directly replace the service of a comparable “business-as-usual” technology (e.g., a more efficient air source heat pump) or enhance the performance of this incumbent technology (e.g., a window film or HVAC controls retrofit).
+      * ECMs may either directly replace the service of a comparable "business-as-usual" technology (e.g., a more efficient air source heat pump) or enhance the performance of this incumbent technology (e.g., a window film or HVAC controls retrofit).
-      * The choice of whether an ECM is of the “replacement” or “add-on” type has implications for cost calculations.
+      * The choice of whether an ECM is of the "replacement" or "add-on" type has implications for cost calculations.
 In the former case, the ECM's incremental installed cost is calculated relative to that of the comparable baseline unit; in the latter case, the baseline cost is zero and the ECM's incremental installed cost is equal to its installed cost.

    * Does the ECM require fuel switching?

-      * In cases where an ECM has a different fuel type than a comparable “business-as-usual” technology (e.g., an electric cold climate heat pump replacing a gas furnace for heating service), the user must specify the fuel type switched to (e.g., ‘electricity’).
+      * In cases where an ECM has a different fuel type than a comparable "business-as-usual" technology (e.g., an electric cold climate heat pump replacing a gas furnace for heating service), the user must specify the fuel type switched to (e.g., "electricity").

 .. _analysis-step-2: